PMS, periods, and what to expect during perimenopause

 Similar symptoms are felt by some during perimenopause.
 The onset of perimenopause is defined by individual experiences of symptoms — at this point, however, the menstrual cycle becomes irregular.
 This is because as the number of follicles decreases, fewer cycles result in ovulation and this causes irregular periods.
 This can last for months to years before a woman reaches menopause.
-The average age of menopause is fifty two and the average age women enter perimenopause is forty eight.
+The mean age of menopause is 51.2

 Despite these hormonal fluctuations, diagnosis depends not on hormonal measurements but on the symptomology described above.

 When few or no follicles remain in the ovary this lowers the circulating levels of oestrogen in the blood.
 This stage is the menopause.
 At this point, low oestrogen levels can cause symptoms of vaginal dryness and difficult or painful sex.